-Since the creation of the Pangatalan Marine Protected Area in 2016, several scientific operations have been carried out thanks to our partners and their very specific techniques: photogrammetry, acoustics and PCC of post-larvae fish.
+Since the creation of the Pangatalan Marine Protected Area in 2016, several scientific operations have been carried out thanks to our partners and their specific techniques.
+The marine biologists of Sulubaaï also implement the steady scientific monitoring on the marine ecosystems and the restoration sites.

 Better understanding of ecosystems